 - Re-engineer the Process.
 Business processes that are beyond repair or show opportunity for breakthrough performance may require radical transformation through business process reengineering.
 Here, we facilitate breakthrough thinking and application of new technologies to achieve multiple times improvement in performance.

 In implementing any major change initiative, it is also important to pay attention to the people side of change.
-Our consultants can also provide the expertise needed to develop the change management program, so that all process practitioners have the awareness, desire, knowledge, and skills needed for continuous improvement.
+Our consultants can provide the expertise needed to develop the change management program, so that all process practitioners have the awareness, desire, knowledge, and skills needed for continuous improvement.
 Our change management framework also ensures that each major process has a process owner and process actors with defined roles, responsibilities, and process metrics.

 Tools in Our Process Improvement Toolbox